coleifer/greendb/README.md

 #### protocol

-The protocol is based on the Redis protocol, and includes the addition of a dedicated dictionary type, denoted by a `%`, and a floating-point type, denoted by a `~`.
+The protocol is based on the Redis protocol, and includes the addition of a dedicated dictionary type, denoted by a `%`, a floating-point type, denoted by a `~`, and a unicode text type denoted by `^`.
 For details, see [redis protocol documentation](https://redis.io/topics/protocol) or refer to the [greendb ProtocolHandler code](https://github.com/coleifer/greendb/blob/master/greendb.py).